Have you seen banana flour yet? I couldn’t resist getting a bag to try out!

 When you bake with gluten-free flours, it is important to mix a couple of different flours with a starch, so that the baked goods hold together.
 This isn’t the case with banana flour.
 You can use banana flour by itself with no other flours.

 Add the dry ingredients to a bowl, whisk to blend.
-Add in the wet ingredients and whisk to mix.
-The waffle batter should be runny like in the above picture.
+Add the wet ingredients and whisk to mix.
+The paleo waffle batter should be runny like in the above picture.

 Preheat the waffle iron as directed.
 For my waffle iron, once the green light turns on, it is ready for the waffle batter.